PaulTouchFoundry/next-cms/README.md

 ### Customization

-The primary customizable attributes in the CMS can modified by overriding configuration directives set in `config/cms.php`.
+Customizable attributes in the CMS can modified by overriding configuration directives set in `config/cms.php`.
 By default the configuration file looks like this:

 ```php
 return [